I write this post to share with you my 9 favourite nutrients, all tested and …

 Proteins are essential.
-Present in every cell of human body ( 75% of muscle mass and basic components of our body fluids), they are necessary need for our regeneration, healthy growth and detoxification.
+Present in every cell of the human body ( 75% of muscle mass and basic components of our body fluids), they are a necessary need for our regeneration, healthy growth and detoxification.

 No matter what is your nutrition goal: to boost your health, to lose or gain weight – skimping on proteins is never a good idea!
 Researchers from Harvard University encourage getting daily at least around 25-30% of your whole food (46 grams of protein for women, and 56 grams of protein for men).

-Proteins are usually more expensive than other nutrients but they will keep you fuller than any starchy food, because your body takes more time to digest them.
+Proteins are usually more expensive than other nutrients but they will keep you fuller than any starchy food because your body takes more time to digest them.
 Additionally, they boost your metabolism, immunology system and brain power.

-For your body it doesn’t matter if you provide your body with the proteins of animal or plant origins (it matters for the environment though to limit the animal nutrient s in your diet).
-For your body the main aim is to ensure to get a complete amino acid ‘package’ on daily basis, which contains enough amounts of various types of high quality proteins which contain all essential amino acids.
+For your body, it doesn’t matter if you provide your body with the proteins of animal or plant origins (it matters for the environment though to limit the animal nutrient s in your diet).
+For your body, the main aim is to ensure to get a complete amino acid ‘package’ on daily basis, which contains enough amounts of various types of high-quality proteins which contain all essential amino acids.

-Our bodies can make complete proteins from foods with different type of proteins.
+Our bodies can make complete proteins from foods with a different type of proteins.
 This process of ‘pairing proteins’ was incorporated in the typical food habit in many cultures in the world.
 People intuitively combined foods that can naturally complement each other’s proteins, like:

 - Beans + rice or tortillas (Central and South America),

 - Dairy + nuts and grains (All western cultures)

 - Peanut or sesame seed sauce + noodles (South East Asia)